-What qualifies as race discrimination?
+What qualifies as racial discrimination?

 - Skin color, complexion or pigmentation